calistasalsabila/Programming-Languages/Java/study-case/sc1_todolist/documentation.md

 ### 🔹 How to Run
 1. **Clone or Download** the project.
 2. Open the project in your preferred IDE.
-3. Compile and run the `StudyCaseTodoList.java` file.
+3. Compile and run the `studycasetodolist.java` file.
 4. Interact with the console-based menu.

 ## 🚀 How It Works